Harsha-VM/Stress-Detection-using-Physiological-Sensor-data/README.md

 # Stress-Detection-using-Physiological-Sensor-data
 Stress Detection using Physiological Sensor data : From Wrist Sensors to Cloud Computing, Machine Learning and User Feedback Integration

+Developed a wrist sensor prototype that captures physiological data such as 3-axis acceleration, Electrodermal activity, and temperature.
+The collected sensor data is stored in the AWS cloud ecosystem, using which machine learning models - random forest and logistic regression - classify stress levels into stress, non-stress, and amusement.
+Additionally, a web application built using HTML, CSS, and Javascript enables real-time visualization of collected data through graphs, providing insights into classifications while allowing user feedback for continual system and model improvement.
+The system aids in understanding, identifying, and addressing stress levels, thereby fostering healthier lifestyles and proactive mental health care.